“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 Whether the teams you are, here are helpful tips that help you travel to Greece without breaking the bank.

-- Avoid taking a taxi cab: Don’t use any application for having a dive ride by a private car.
+- Avoid taking a taxi cab: Don’t use any application for having a dive ride in a private car.
 Also, renting a car is not a very good idea and will cost you a lot of money.
 You can use a scooter or a bicycle if you are on an island.
 Alternatively, you can take public transportation like buses and the railway.

 - Travel to Greece during the off-season to save money on flights: We have previously agreed that Greece becomes overcrowded with tourists during the summer months.
 In addition, accommodation and service charges have skyrocketed.
 Flight tickets are no different.
 If you want to get cheap airfare, it’s a good idea to travel outside of the peak season, when you may find flights for as little as $1000.
 (It’s worth something, right?)